KesslerWilliams is the criminal defense law firm you need to succeed in the courtroom.

 It is crucial to know that while there are many appeal options to consider, you cannot appeal a conviction if your sentence is suspended.

-Can I Appeal A Conviction Even If I Pleaded Guilty?
+Can You Appeal A Conviction Even If You Pleaded Guilty?

 Yes.
 Although appealing a conviction after a guilty plea is more limited, there are still circumstances where it may be possible.
 Generally, you cannot appeal the actual conviction, but you can challenge aspects of the process that led to the plea.